ncatlab/nlab-content/pages/3/3/0/0/33/content.md

 * One notion of vertical categorification of **abelian groups** are _chain complexes of abelian groups_ which, if in non-negative degree, are equivalent to $\omega$-[[omega-category|categories]] internal to $AbelianGroups$.
 (See the [[Dold-Kan theorem]].)

-* Familiar vertical categorifications/homotopifications of algebraic structures inclused
+* Familiar vertical categorifications/homotopifications of algebraic structures include

   * algebras $\stackrel{vertical categ.}{\to}$ $A_\infty$-algbebras